suchov/suchov.github.io/cv.md

 permalink: /cv/
 ---

 Result-oriented **Engineering Manager** with 10+ years of people management experience.
-Excel in building offshore and onsite teams, deep practical knowledge in leadership and motivational processes.
-Extensive experience in R&D, Product Development, Engineering and QC, and a full cycle of delivery.
+Excel in building offshore and onsite teams, deep practical knowledge in leadership and motivation.
+Extensive experience in R&D, Product Development, Engineering, QC, and a full cycle of delivery.

 #### Professional Experience